smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 > :exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In Microsoft SQL Server, the `SET CONCAT_NULL_YIELDS_NULL` database setting controls whether concatenation results are treated as NULL or empty string values.
 In a future version of Microsoft SQL Server, `CONCAT_NULL_YIELDS_NULL` will always be `ON`, and any applications that explicitly set the option to `OFF` will generate an error.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

-The `CONCAT` function will return an empty string if all the values are NULL.
+The `CONCAT` function returns an empty string if all values are NULL.

 ```sql